 Are you considering a career based in operational research or an analytical profession?
-The OR Society's student membership is FREE and includes:
+The OR Society's student membership is FREE.

 Meet prospective employers and universities offering postgraduate courses that can lead to a career based in OR or analytics at our annual careers open day.
 The event includes a programme of informal presentations from OR practitioners at various stages in their careers and case study streams where graduates can listen to practitioners’ first hand experiences of life working in OR.
 Find out more on the careers open day pages.

 Develop and learn new skills to boost your career on one of the society’s training courses.
 Information about job vacancies is provided within this site, some from organisations willing to receive job applications from student members who are about to graduate.

 Visit the careers pages to find out more about working in operational research.